 It’s in this small timeframe that your Husky will be able to experience all the sensations of the world without becoming scared or fearful of the stimuli.

-Socialization is actually more important for larger, active dogs.
-So make sure you find every opportunity to provide this for your Husky.
+Socialization is actually more important for larger, active dogs (such as a Husky).
+So make sure you find every opportunity to provide this for your dog.

 Physical Exercise May Keep a Husky Calm